robin-drexler/til/_posts/2014-08-28-the-dom-event-phases.markdown

 target.addEventListener(type, listener[, useCapture]);
 {% endhighlight %}

-Turns out, it's to control when a event listener gets called during an event dispatch.
+Turns out, it's to control when an event listener gets called during an event dispatch.

 When an event is dispatched on a DOM element, [there are actually three phases](http://www.w3.org/TR/DOM-Level-3-Events/#event-flow).
 During the first, the capture phase, all listeners (that make use of the useCapture flag) bound to ancestors of the event target are getting called.